 b)The use of golf carts is not allowed.

-e) Caddie – see Rule 10.3 Caddies – Everyone can have the caddie of her own choice with the exception of professionals (coaches).
+d) Caddie – see Rule 10.3 Caddies – Everyone can have the caddie of her own choice with the exception of professionals (coaches).
 Fellow team members and team Captains will be allowed.
 Captains can give advice anywhere, on the green only if she is the player’s caddie.

 f) The Tournament Committee reserves the right to amend the Rules and Conditions should it be necessary.